 The sub-block size is fixed to be 4×4.
 Comparing to the current design, a bundle of complicated operations is removed without increasing the bandwidth in the worst case.

 The constrains on affine prediction are unified.
 Both affine merge mode and affine AMVP mode are applicable for a block with W >= 8 and H >= 8.
-To avoid necessary affine motion estimation for small blocks at encoder, affine AMVP mode is skipped for a block with W equal to 8 or H equal to8 if its parent block does not choose the affine mode.
+To avoid unnecessary affine motion estimation for small blocks at encoder, affine AMVP mode is skipped for a block with W equal to 8 or H equal to8 if its parent block does not choose the affine mode.

 The minimum sub-block size of chroma-components is set to be 4×4.
 Based on the simplification 2), it is guaranteed that W or H for chroma components is 4 at least.
 Therefore, a block can be partitioned into 4×4 sub-blocks for chroma components.
 With the expanded sub-block size, the bandwidth in the worst case is reduced.